nbicocchi/learn-microservices/modules/infrastructure/slides/6 - Centralized configuration (Spring Config Server).md

 See the [reference documentation](https://docs.spring.io/spring-cloud-config/reference/server.html) for the full list.

 ### Initial client connection
-**By default, a client connects first to the config server to retrieve its configuration**.
-Based on the configuration, it connects to the discovery server, to register itself.
-With this approach, it is possible to store the configuration of the discovery server in the config server. **One concern with connecting to the config server first is that the config server can become a single point of failure (i.e., Spring Config Server is not a distributed application!).**
+- **Config Server First:** The client first connects to the Config Server to retrieve its configuration and then registers with the Discovery Server.
+This approach allows storing the Discovery Server's configuration in the Config Server but creates a single point of failure since Spring Config Server is not distributed.

-It is also possible the other way around, that is, the client first connects to the discovery server to find a config server instance and then connects to the config server to get its configuration.
-If the clients connect first to a discovery server there can be multiple config server instances registered so that a single point of failure can be avoided.

-If you prefer to use the discovery server to locate the config server, you can do so by setting _spring.cloud.config.discovery.enabled=true_ (the default is false).
-The net result of doing so is that client applications only need the appropriate discovery configuration.
-For example, you need to define the Eureka server address (_eureka.client.serviceUrl.defaultZone_).
-The price for using this option is an extra network round trip on startup, to locate the service registration.
-The benefit is that, as long as the discovery server is a fixed point, the config server can change its coordinates.
+- **Discovery Server First:** The client first connects to the Discovery Server to find an available Config Server instance, reducing the risk of a single point of failure.
+This approach requires setting `spring.cloud.config.discovery.enabled=true` (default is false) but adds an extra network round trip during startup.

 See the [reference documentation](https://docs.spring.io/spring-cloud-config/reference/client.html#discovery-first-bootstrap) for more details.